vuldb/cyber_threat_intelligence/actors/APT29/README.md

 The following _campaigns_ are known and can be associated with APT29:

+* Cobalt Strike
 * COVID-19
 * PowerDuke
-* StellarParticle
 * ...

-There are 1 more campaign items available.
+There are 2 more campaign items available.
 Please use our online service to access the data.

 ## Countries